symbolicdata/symbolicdata.github.io/FanoPolytopes.markdown

 #### Data Extraction

+The Fano Polytope fingerprints were compiled by **Andreas Nareike** in May 2013 along the following road map:

-Once unzipped, each Fano Polytopes corresponds to a Polymake file.
-These files are XML files that contain firstly the points that define the Fano Polytope in question.
-Additionally, in some files there also is some metadata contained.
-Parsing theses files is really straight-forward.
-By translating the metadata into RDF and uploading it onto our Virtuoso server, we can give a first impression of the power of RDF+SPARQL.
+-   Once unzipped, each Fano Polytope is given as XML file in *polymake* format that contains the points that define the Fano Polytope in question.
+Additionally, some files contain precomputed metadata.
+-   Parsing these files is really straight-forward.

+The search capabilities of SPARQL queries in these fingerprint data give a first impression of the power of RDF+SPARQL.

 #### Structure of the Data

--   The Fano Polytopes Knowledge Base [for download](http://symbolicdata.org/RDFData/FanoPolytopes.ttl) (5.2 MB) and as [Linked Data](http://symbolicdata.org/Data/FanoPolytopes/)
+-   The Fano Polytopes Knowledge Base [for download](http://symbolicdata.org/RDFData/FanoPolytopes.ttl) and as [Linked Data](http://symbolicdata.org/Data/FanoPolytopes/)
 -   The Resources are available as zip files directly from the polymake servers
 -   [FanoPolytopes.Ontology](FanoPolytopes.Ontology "wikilink") - an informal description of the Ontology of the Fano Polytopes Knowledge Base developed so far.